-Please sign up for our e-newsletter to stay in the loop about future funding for this and other opportunities.
+Please sign up for our e-newsletter and follow us on social media to stay in the loop about the application process.
 In the meantime, please check out our Dream Fund bursaries to help fund your academic and non-academic training.

 The Take the Wheel Driver Training and Support Bursaries provide financial and in-kind supports to help youth in and from government care in BC obtain their driver’s licence.

 - The Driver Training bursary provides up to $1,250 for young people to help cover the cost of a GLP course or professional driving lessons.

 - The Driver’s Licence Support bursary will provide up to $250 to help to cover costs associated with completing the necessary driving practice hours prior to a road test, and incidentals such as proper identification, gas, insurance and other vehicle-related costs.